-In PACNS, when the vasculitis is only confined to the brain or spinal cord, the above symptoms and signs are often lacking and patients present with symptoms of CNS vasculitis only.
+(In PACNS, when the vasculitis is only confined to the brain or spinal cord, the above symptoms and signs are often lacking and people see the symptoms of CNS vasculitis only.)

-Other tests may include X-rays, tissue biopsies (taking a sample of tissue to study under a microscope), and blood vessel scans.
-The physician might also want to examine the spinal fluid to see what is causing the inflammation.
+Other tests may include X-rays, tissue biopsies (taking a sample of tissue to study under a microscope) and blood vessel scans.
+A provider might also want to examine the spinal fluid to see what is causing the inflammation, through a procedure called lumbar puncture or spinal tap.
 This test is often performed in CNS vasculitis.

-To help in the diagnosis of CNS vasculitis, the physician may order a magnetic resonance imaging or angiogram of the brain.
+Other essential test include magnetic resonance imaging (MRI), computer tomography (CT) or angiogram of the brain.
 An angiogram can show which blood vessels are narrowed.